CDT-AIMLAC/ccintro-2023/slides/challenge.md

 ## Context

-* Last year, three teams were hired to do this
+* Last year, two teams were hired to do this
-* All produced workable solutions, but none quite satisfied the Customer's needs
+* Both solutions had positives, but neither quite satisfied the Customer's needs
-* Presentations on each of the solutions this afternoon
+* Presentations on each of the solutions tomorrow afternoon
 * You will take on their solutions and build on them
 * There will be additional features needed